30 Things Every New Software Tester Should Learn

-Become a Ministry of Testing member and explore The Dojo.
-The Dojo is the learning arm of the Ministry of Testing site.
+Become a Ministry of Testing member and explore The Ministry of Testing Platform.
 I have found it to be an amazing resource for my career.
 I can watch training videos, access testers blogs and I get notified of upcoming events that they host.
 I started with a free membership and finally graduated to a paid membership this year.

 What to do next:

 - Start with free Ministry of Testing membership.

 - Read these Web Testing 101 articles on the Ministry of Testing platform.

 - Watch these software testing talks from the most popular TestBash talks of all time playlist.